jsmits/github-cli/README.rst

   ghi label add (al) <label> <nr>     add <label> to issue <nr>
   ghi label remove (rl) <label> <nr>  remove <label> from issue <nr>
-  ghi search (s) <term>               search for <term> (default: open) ghi s <term> -s closed              search in closed issues ghi s <term> [-s o|c] -v            same as above, but with details ghi comment (m) <nr>                create a comment for issue <nr>
+  ghi search (s) <term>               search for <term> (default: open) ghi s <term> [-s o|c] -v            same as above, but with details ghi s <term> -s closed              only search in closed issues ghi comment (m) <nr>                create a comment for issue <nr>
                                       (with $EDITOR)
   ghi -r <user>/<repo>                specify a repository (can be used for